nemopotatoes/nemopotatoes/README.md

 👋 Hi, I’m Jessie!
 Currently majoring in Information Engineering and Media at Nanyang Technological University.
-My github here is a collection of projects I've done while in school.
+My github here is a collection of some of the projects I've done while in school.

 <!---
 nemopotatoes/nemopotatoes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.